Stars open Veteran’s Classic with two tough losses

 Post 320 (14-17) plays Alliance, Neb., at 8 p.m. tonight to round up the second day of action in the Veteran’s Classic at Pete Lien Field.

-MILES CITY 5, POST 320 4: Post 320 couldn’t overcome a quick start by Miles City and some early base-running miscues as the Stars opened the Veteran’s Classic with a 5-4 loss to the Outlaws.
+MILES CITY 5, POST 320 4: Post 320 couldn’t overcome a quick start by Miles City and some early base-running miscues as the Stars opened with a 5-4 loss to the Outlaws.

 Cory Brownson hit the first of his two home runs in the top of the first and Miles City tacked on a pair of runs in the third inning to jump ahead 3-0.
 Post 320 hurt itself on the base paths in the first two innings, having one base runner picked off and a popped-up bunt that led to a double play.

-“It’s definitely disappointing to start off the tournament with a loss,” Humphries said before his team took the field against Mitchell on Thursday night.
+“It’s definitely disappointing to start off the tournament with a loss,” Humphries said before his team took the field against Mitchell.

 “Whenever you run yourself out of an inning because of base-running mistakes, it’s tough.
 It’s difficult to give up a free out.”